goposky/layer7-cicd/README.md

     - In Docker preferences, under Advanced, increase memory allocation.
 Each gateway container needs roughly 2 to 2.5 GB of memory.
 - Java 1.8 is installed on your PC.
 Newer version does not work well with the Policy Manager web start.
   Download from here: http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html
+- Python 3 is installed.
+Refer this page: https://docs.python-guide.org/
 - You have a valid CA API gateway developer license

 Note: Most of the steps listed below involve using a command-line terminal.
 The commands listed here were written and tested in a `bash` terminal.
 If you are using a non-bash terminal (for example, the Windows command prompt), use the equivalent commands wherever applicable.